tauri-apps/wry/README.md

 ## Platform-specific notes

-All platforms use [TAO](https://github.com/tauri-apps/tao) to build the window, and wry re-exports it as an application module.
 Here is the underlying web engine each platform uses, and some dependencies you might need to install.

 ### Linux

-Tao uses [gtk-rs](https://gtk-rs.org/) and its related libraries for window creation and wry also needs [WebKitGTK](https://webkitgtk.org/) for WebView.
+Wry also needs [WebKitGTK](https://webkitgtk.org/) for WebView.
 So please make sure the following packages are installed:

 #### Arch Linux / Manjaro: